shini4i/argo-watcher/README.md

 There are 2 ways of how you can run argo-watcher locally
 1. with docker compose
-2. with locally installed python, poetry, nodejs, npm
+2. with locally installed golang, nodejs, npm

 ### Prerequisites
 This project depends on various git hooks. ([pre-commit](https://pre-commit.com))